-Outcomes of allegations against members of staff may be defined as Substantiated, False, Malicious or Unsubstantiated.
+Outcomes of allegations against members of staff may be defined as Substantiated, False, Malicious, Unsubstantiated or Unfounded.

-- If the allegation is substantiated, the person is dismissed or the school no longer uses his/her services, then the LADO will discuss with the school whether a referral should be made to the National College for Teaching and Leadership (NCTL) - If the person is considered unsuitable to work with children, a report will be made to the Disclosure and Barring Service (DBS) within one month of their leaving the school. - For children in the Early Years Foundation Stage the school will also inform Ofsted (Tel: 0300 123 1231) within 14 days at the latest of any allegations of serious harm or abuse and of the action taken in respect of these allegations. - If an allegation is unsubstantiated and the person returns to work, the school will support that person through offering for example, a phased return or a mentor.
-The School will also consider how to manage the contact with the child(ren) who made the allegation. - Allegations that are found to be malicious should be removed from personnel records; and any that are proved to be unsubstantiated, false, or malicious should not be referred to in employer references.
+- If the allegation is substantiated, the person is dismissed or the school ceases to use his/her services, then the LADO will discuss with the school whether a referral should be made to the Teaching Regulation Agency (TRA) - If the person is considered unsuitable to work with children, a report will be made to the Disclosure and Barring Service (DBS) within one month of their leaving the school. - For children in the Early Years Foundation Stage the school will also inform Ofsted (Tel: 0300 123 1231) within 14 days at the latest of any allegations of serious harm or abuse and of the action taken in respect of these allegations.

+- If an allegation is unsubstantiated and the person returns to work, the school will support that person through offering for example, a phased return or a mentor.
+The School will also consider how to manage the contact with the child(ren) who made the allegation. - Allegations that are found to be malicious should be removed from personnel records; and any that are proved to be unsubstantiated, false, malicious or unfounded should not be referred to in employer references.